ManoloMancelli/HadesVR_Remix/docs/Wand_Uno.md

 ![1](img/uno_nrf_pinout.png)

-You should now have something like thi:
+You should now have something like this

 ![1](img/uno_with_nrf.png)